EyasuTeshome/shifttracker/interview-prep/selecting-projects-and-other-achievements-for-the-accomplishments-section.md

-# Selecting projects (and other achievements) for the Accomplishments section
+# Selecting projects for your LinkedIn profile

 One of the Additional sections that you can add to your Linkedin profile is the **Projects section**.